-Ferdinand met with his daughter Joanna.
+Ferdinand of Aragon met with his daughter Joanna.
 The stories that she insisted on keeping Philip’s body with her at all times convinced him that she was mentally unfit to rule and he had her placed under house arrest in the castle of Tordesillas.
 Her infant daughter, Catherine, was allowed to remain with her mother.

 Ferdinand joined the League of Cambrai, an alliance of all those with interests in Italy to take lands held by Venice.

 A son, John, Prince of Girona, was born to Ferdinand and Germaine de Foix.
 He died soon after his birth.

 Venice was defeated by a French force under the League of Cambrai.